 Below is a list of some common fields, along with a short description.
 Some fields don’t just bring in one column of data; rather, it will display anything associated with that field.
 For example, the field “Action_value” brings in link click, post reaction, page engagement, post engagement, like, comment, among others.

 - CTR: Click through rate.
 This is the percent of clicks to number of times your ad was shown.

-- Actions: All actions taken by users.
+- Action_value: All actions taken by users (links, page views, engagements, conversions, etc.).
 Actions subsumes things that would be tracked in a conversions field.
 This includes pixel data, if you have set that up on your Facebook Ads site.

 - CPC: Cost per click.
 How much you pay for each click on one of your ads.

 - Spend: Spend for your data level (ad, ad set, etc.)

 - CPM: Cost per thousand impressions.
 The M is the Roman numeral for thousand.

 - Unique actions: Number of unique actions.
 A unique action is the first time someone takes an action or interacts with your ad.

 - Impressions: The number of times your ads were viewed.

 - Clicks: Total number clicks